Who in their right mind would give up a perfectly cushy job to build a career out of Nanoblocks? Well, Christopher Tan, that’s who.

 “One definitely needs to have a lot of patience and persistence in order to attempt something like this.”

 What this is

-From being featured on 9to5Mac for his Apple Watch replica to holding an exhibition in Hong Kong where he designed and built a 3m by 3m recreation of Rio de Janeiro, this man clearly possesses a talent that’s becoming unexpectedly appreciated.
+From being featured on 9to5Mac for his Apple Watch replica to holding an exhibition in Hong Kong where he designed and built a 3m by 3m city of Rio de Janeiro, this man clearly possesses a talent that’s becoming unexpectedly appreciated.

 He’s also been commissioned to create other builds of famous footballers, Catedral Metropolitana de São Paulo amongst other custom creations for themed exhibitions and corporate clients.